If you thought the polar vortex was bad, what’s coming next is genuinely shocking

 A deadly cold snap is hitting the Midwest, plunging roughly 200 million people into one of the most frigid weeks on record.
 Parts of Iowa, Minnesota, and Illinois will see temperatures plunge up to 50 degrees below normal, raising fears of frostbite and hypothermia for any residents venturing outdoors.

 The drastic cooling event, which forecasters have dubbed “Barney” because of its rash of purple color in weather models, stems from “a sudden and drastic warming of the air in the stratosphere, some 100,000 feet above the Arctic,” Axios reported.
-An area of the polar vortex, which encompasses the cold air around the North Pole, broke off with the bulk of its impact hitting the Midwest.
+An area of the polar vortex, which encompasses the cold air around the North Pole, broke off, with the bulk of its impact hitting the Midwest.

 It's still coming — next week … Brutal Arctic cold that some call "Barney" b/c of the color on this map.